ravichas/AMPL-Tutorial/data_curation/README.md

 This AMPL package automates protein-ligand binding data download for a custom list of targets (protein) from small-molecule databases such as ChEMBL (https://www.ebi.ac.uk/chembl/), Drug Target Commons (DTC; https://drugtargetcommons.fimm.fi/), and ExCAPE-DB (https://solr.ideaconsult.net/search/excape/).
 The script also creates machine-learning ready curated datasets along with some basic Exploratory Data Analysis ([EDA](https://en.wikipedia.org/wiki/Exploratory_data_analysis)) plots.

 Please note that this package has been developed using Python Object Oriented Programming concepts to provide a flexible open-source environment.
-We envision users bringing in small-molecule bioactive databases of their choice or use information (features) other than the the ones refered in this document.
+We envision users bringing in small-molecule bioactive databases of their choice or use information (features) other than the ones refered in this document.
-Users with some effort can easily -need Python programming- plug-in other input database sources under `DB` folder and by extending the `custom_data_curation.py` and configuration file, `config_parser.ini` script.
+Users with some effort can easily -need Python programming- plug-in other input database source data under `DB` folder and by extending the `custom_data_curation.py` and configuration file, `config_parser.ini` script.

-### Software requirements:
+## Software/hardware requirements:

-AMPL installation.
+* AMPL installation.
 Plese check AMPL GitHub page for installation, https://github.com/ATOMconsortium/AMPL
+* Memory requirement tips: ~ 80 GB for three targets CASP9, KCNH2 and CYP3A4 and ~ 52 minutes (see Test Run section for details)

 ## File structure details of the sourceCuration tar file
 * Python codes: `custom_data_curation.py`, `target_data_curation.py`